IBM/aspera-cli/README.md

 > [!NOTE]
 > We use a simple shell variable in this example.
-> Note that it does not need to be exported as an environment variable.
+> It does not need to be exported as an environment variable.

 ```shell
 MYVAR="Hello World"